 That’s right, these taste just like onion rings.
 So good!
 And you can make them ahead and serve them when you’re ready.
 Just keep them in a low oven (like 200 degrees F) for up to an hour.
 Though I do like them best when they are hot out of the skillet.

 If you can find it, do yourself a favor and get the aluminum free baking powder.
 At first I didn’t think there was a difference between regular and aluminum free baking powder.
 But, I can totally taste the difference; the aluminum free baking powder tastes so much better to me!
-Here’s my Affiliate link for Amazon so you can see some options for aluminum free baking soda.
+Here’s my Affiliate link for Amazon so you can see some options for aluminum free baking powder.